- What is a closing plan?

 How do these plans fit into your Enablement program?

 Create a sales close plan for every deal that reaches your outside sales team.

 At this stage, with a document automation tool, a good revenue operations team, or a template from your sales playbook, you should (automatically) create your closing plan.

 The plan should look like a simple project plan, fleshing out the main steps in your sales motion, target delivery dates, and specifying ownership.

 You should know the average amount of time a deal spends in each stage of your sales cycle — if not, figure that out.

 For each step, take the average time spent in that step to set the initial target date.

-The benefit of this closing plan is it will give everyone a clear line of sight on how the deal is progressing, allowing for better sales forecasting and risk mitigation for any deal going off track.
+This closing plan will show everyone how the deal progresses, allowing for better sales forecasting and risk mitigation for any deal going off track.

 Convert the plan into a mutual action plan (MAP) as early as possible